FAQ

 • Who can sign up for an EFA account?

 All students who live in the state of Arkansas and are eligible for public schooling in this state are eligible to sign up and participate in the Education Freedom Accounts.
-You must opt out of public school and choose private or homeschooling to receive the funding.
+You must opt out full-time public education and choose private or homeschooling to receive the funding.
+You can still utilize some programs and part-time enrollment options in a public school as a homeschooler.
 These accounts provide funding for curricula, co-ops, co-curricular classes, extra curricular (at a 25% of funding spending cap) and therapies and testing needed for special needs students.

 • How much funding is provided?